harmony-one/harmony-ops/test-automation/api-tests/README.md

   --rpc_endpoint_dst HMY_ENDPOINT_DST
                         Destination endpoint for Cx.
 Default is
                         https://api.s1.b.hmny.io/
+  --src_shard SRC_SHARD
+                        The source shard of the Cx.
+Default assumes associated shard from src endpoint.
+  --dst_shard DST_SHARD
+                        The destination shard of the Cx.
+Default assumes associated shard from dst endpoint.
   --exp_endpoint HMY_EXP_ENDPOINT
                         Default is http://e0.b.hmny.io:5000/
   --delay TXN_DELAY     The time to wait before checking if a Cx/Tx is on the